tinder-michaelchoe/NavigationGraph/README.md

 - `NavigationController.start(at:with:)`: Begin navigation
 - `NodeRegistry.register(_:)`: Register node for DI

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for your changes
-4. Ensure all tests pass
-5. Submit a pull request

 ## Future Enhancements

 The codebase includes TODO comments for potential improvements: